andyatkinson/andyatkinson.github.io/_posts/2025-06-18-avoid-uuid-v4-primary-keys.md

 ## Inspecting density with the pageinspect extension
 We can inspect the average fill percentage (density) of leaf pages using the *pageinspect* extension.

-The `uuid_experiments/page_density.sql` query in the repo gets the indexes for the integer and v4 and v7 uuid columns, their total page counts, their page stats, and the number of leaf pages.
+The `uuid_experiments/page_density.sql` ([andyatkinson/pg_scripts PR #20](https://github.com/andyatkinson/pg_scripts/pull/20)) query in the repo gets the indexes for the integer and v4 and v7 uuid columns, their total page counts, their page stats, and the number of leaf pages.

 Using the leaf pages, the query calculates an average fill percentage.